Mateusz-Grzelinski/handheldcamera/README.md

 # The ultimate handheld camera animation

 ## Functionality
-This addon allows you to capture yours phone movement data (in conjunction with an app) and use it to animate object in your scene  in real time.
+This addon allows you to capture yours phone movement data (in conjunction with an app) and use it to animate object in your scene  in semi real time.

 ## Installation
 Download as zip, install as any other addon from user settings.